Qhax11/Shadow-Samurai-Showcase/README.md

 }
 ```

-The final score for each reaction is a combination of these scores and a pre-defined ScoreBias.
+The final score for each reaction is a combination of these scores and a pre-defined `ScoreBias`.
 The service then selects the reaction with the highest total score, ensuring a dynamic and intelligent defensive choice every time.

 #### **3.2 Scoring**